With high temperatures in the 90s expected next week in Southern California, I feel it is important to share this information with you again.

 What causes heatstroke and a hot car death?

 Heatstroke can occur at any time after a child’s core body temperature rises above 104°F (40°C).
 107°F is usually fatal.
 A child’s active metabolism causes his body heat to elevate 3 to 5 times faster than an adult overheats.
-Putting those numbers in context, the physiological condition of an average two-year-old boy would meet the criteria for heatstroke after an hour’s exposure to the temperatures reached in the test car, and another hour’s exposure to those same temperatures would almost certainly kill him.
+Putting those numbers in context, the physiological condition of an average 1-year-old girl would meet the criteria for heatstroke after less than an hour’s exposure to the temperatures reached in the test car, and another hour’s exposure to those same temperatures would almost certainly kill her.

 What are the signs and symptoms of heatstroke?

-Here are the most common signs of heatstroke.
+Here are the most common signs of heatstroke, also referred to as hyperthermia.
 Even after getting into a hot car with your children, be sure to watch for these heatstroke symptoms.
 And get that a/c going!

 - Rapid shallow breathing